mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 ## Lava / Nether fishing
 You currently cannot fish in lava.

+## Master Fisherman
+Lets say the total catch chance is out of 1000 (which it is by default internally).

+Then lets set our catch rates: (all rates are 10x since the internal randomiser is out of 1000)
+Bronze: 60
+Silver: 15
+Gold: 5
+Diamond: 1

+Platinum and Mythical are omitted from this list as those are internally scaled automatically.

+Now, what master fisherman does is increase this "1000" by the number set in the config.
+Lets say you have max master fisherman, so level 20.

+This total number would then be (1000 + (20 * 10)) which is 1200.

+Now, Silver, Gold and Diamond fish tiers are then automatically scaled, and this 200 extra is equally divided amongst these tiers.

+If it's 200, I believe it's as follows:
+Silver = 100
+Gold = 60
+Diamond = 40

+What this effectively does, is increase the total pool to be 1200, but then scales up the other numbers to correspond to that.
+This then means that you are less likely to catch a bronze fish as before it was 600/1000, but now it is 600/1200, however, silver was 150/1000 but is now 250/1200.

+The same goes for the other tiers as well.

 ## Fish guide!
 - Want even more info, or the inside scoop?
 Type `/fish guide`, or
 - we also have some additional information here: <https://omgboards.com/threads/261874/>